leapmotion/leapauth_helper_staging/README.md

 - `uservoice_subdomain`
 - `uservoice_sso_key`
 - `mixpanel_token`
+- `google_property_id`

-The gem provides default values for all params; in most cases, the default values should be fine.
+The gem provides default values for all params in all environments except the Google Analytics property ID; in most cases, the default values should be fine.
 Beyond that, the most common connection point you may want to change is the `auth_host` as that represents the pointer to the authentication domain (i.e., Central).

+By default, Google Analytics is configured to only render in production environments.
+You can add IDs for non-production environments in the same way as any other config param for LeapauthHelper.

 #### Version < 1.0.0